 Collaboration is the act of two or more people working together to achieve a shared goal.

-In the workplace, collaboration is the sharing of ideas, tasks, or skills with the aim of developing processes, brainstorming ideas, or completing projects.
+In the workplace, it’s the sharing of ideas, tasks, or skills with the aim of developing processes, brainstorming ideas, or completing projects.

-It may surprise you to learn that there are many types of collaboration:
+It may surprise you to learn that there are many types of collaboration.
+From team to community collaboration, we’ll walk you through some types below:

 1. Team collaboration

-The traditional form of collaboration, team collaboration is the oldest and most common.
-The signature quality of team collaboration is that everyone knows everyone.
-Each person has their own unique skills that contribute to the team’s greater goal.
+Team collaboration is the oldest and most common form of collaboration.
+It’s signature quality is that everyone is familiar with each other and their work.
+During team collaboration, each person’s unique skills contribute towards the team’s greater goal.

 2. Social collaboration

-A relatively new form of collaboration where groups of people can collaborate in real-time, social collaboration works across a digital platform that allows teams to pool their collective expertise rather than relying on their own skills.
+During social collaboration, teams work across a digital platform and pool their collective expertise rather than relying on their own skills.

 Try out our team task tracker template to see social collaboration in action: